Skip to content

 2. Review terms: Your lender will provide the current interest rates and terms for locking in your rate.
 Ask for an official Loan Estimate to shop and compare offers from other lenders.

-3. Request a rate lock: After selecting a rate, tell the loan officer to lock the rate.
+3. Request a rate lock: Tell the loan officer to lock it in after selecting a rate.
 The lender confirms your lock by sending you a Loan Estimate and a Rate Lock-in Agreement.
 Because many banks mail the forms via USPS, ask the loan officer to email you confirmation immediately.
 Review them and contact the loan officer if you have questions.

 First, review page one of the Loan Estimate to ensure the rate is locked and expires after the closing date.